gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

 }
 </pre>

-<p>Here our onTableClicked() code gets a bit more complicated, but nothing that
-would raise a red flag when compared to the rest of our application.
+Here our onTableClicked() code gets a bit more complicated, but nothing that would raise a red flag when compared to the rest of our application.
 To reiterate, we're reducing the overhead of sinking events on per-cell widgets, and instead sinking on a single container, our HTML widget.
 The ClickEvents are still wired up via our UiHandler annotations, but with this approach, we're going to get the Element that was clicked on and walk the DOM until we find a parent TableCellElement.
-From there we can determine the row, and thus the corresponding rowData.</p>
+From there we can determine the row, and thus the corresponding rowData.

-<p>The other tweak we need to make is to update our shouldFirdClickEvent() and
-shouldFireSelectEvent() to take as a parameter a TableCellElement rather than a HTMLTable.Cell.
-The implementation remains the same, as you can see below.</p>
+The other tweak we need to make is to update our shouldFirdClickEvent() and shouldFireSelectEvent() to take as a parameter a TableCellElement rather than a HTMLTable.Cell.
+The implementation remains the same, as you can see below.

 <pre class="prettyprint">
 public class ContactsViewImpl&lt;T> extends Composite implements ContactsView&lt;T> {